Add hyperlinks (URLs) to a table or matrix

 Create a column with a hyperlink

-If a field with a hyperlink doesn't already exist in your dataset, use Power BI Desktop to add it as a custom column.
+If a field with a hyperlink doesn't already exist in your semantic model, use Power BI Desktop to add it as a custom column.
 Again, you can't create a column in DirectQuery mode.
 But if your data already contains URLs, you can turn them into hyperlinks.

 In Data view, select the column that contains the URL.